Vagus nerve compression in the neck: Symptoms and treatments

 What are we seeing in this image?

 This is the superior cervical sympathetic ganglion in its native habitat.
 Surrounded by blood vessels (internal carotid artery and internal jugular vein) and nerve networks and near the C2 vertebrae.
 When the vertebrae wander out of position, it takes these veins, arteries, nerves, and nerve bundles with it, causing compression and stretching of these vital structures.
-In the context of this article, this compression and stretching can not only cause pain but disrupt nerve signals causing neurologic-like symptoms and conditions already outlined in this article.
+In the context of this article, this compression and stretching can not only cause pain but disrupt nerve signals causing cardiovascular-like symptoms and conditions already outlined in this article.

 The vagus nerve has five main components contained within the nerve, which make up the five fascicles or nerve bundles seen in vagus nerve cross sections.
 (See figure).
 These are branchial motor, visceral sensory, visceral motor, and special and general sensory fibers.
 (See Figure).
 These five vagus nerve components can be summarized: